KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

 KeyboardKit will by default create a context instance and apply it to the controller's ``KeyboardInputViewController/keyboardContext``, then sync it with the controller whenever needed.

 You can use the context to affect the keyboard.
 For instance, setting the ``KeyboardContext/locale`` will cause a ``SystemKeyboard`` to render in that locale, provided that it's supported by the keyboard.

-## Keyboard enabled state

-KeyboardKit has a few types that can be used to inspect the state of a keyboard, e.g. if it's enabled in System Settings, if Full Access is enabled, etc.:

-- ``KeyboardEnabledContext`` is an observable class that reads the state of a keyboard.
-- ``KeyboardEnabledLabel`` is a view that can display the state of a keyboard.

-The ``KeyboardEnabledStateInspector`` protocol can be implemented by any type that should be able to inspect the state of a keyboard extension.